Payment Solutions for Marketplaces in 2025: Complete Guide

 Marketplaces often maintain a balance for each seller, which increases as the seller generates income.
 Sellers can use this balance to make purchases within the marketplace (an example of this is Vinted), or withdraw funds to their bank accounts.

-- Cards: Credit and debit cards are widely accepted and trusted by consumers.
-They offer fraud protection and are commonly used for online shopping.
+Credit and debit cards are widely accepted and trusted by consumers.
+They are the “habitual” payment method, commonly used for online shopping.

-- Buy Now Pay Later (BNPL): BNPL services like Klarna and Afterpay let customers purchase items immediately and pay for them in instalments over time.
+BNPL services like Klarna and Afterpay let customers purchase items immediately and pay for them in installments over time.
 BNLP payments have gained momentum since the global pandemic.

 From a technical standpoint, there are several ways of setting up a payment system.
-The common online marketplace payment solutions are bank transfer transfers, customised payment gateway and partnering with a marketplace payment service provider, like Noda.
+The most common online marketplace payment solution is partnering with a marketplace payment service provider, like Noda.

 It’s possible to build your own marketplace payment system, tailored with all the features and functionalities you need.
 However, there are several considerations.